Quantum differential equation solvers: limitations and fast-forwarding: Fast-forwarding

 \section{Fast-forwarding}

 In this section, we investigate several specific classes of ODEs and design quantum algorithms which scale better than existing generic ones (\cref{lem:DEsolver_TD} and~\cref{lem:DEsolver_TI}).
 We obtain quadratic improvement in $T$ if the coefficient matrix is bounded and negative definite or negative semi-definite with square-root access, and exponential improvement in $T$ and $\|A\|$ if the eigenvalues and eigenstates of $A$ are known.
+As we obtain greater speedup in the second scenario, here in the main text we only focus on the case where $A$ has known eigenvalues and eigenstates.
+Fast-forwarding results for negative definite or semi-definite matrices are presented in details in~\cref{app:FF_ND_NSD}.
 The exponential improvement can also be obtained in solving common linear evolutionary PDEs.